 Despite these challenges, there is still more upsides than down.
 The key to being a responsible social media user is to understand the control you have over your data.

-- Email Checker: Monitors whether your email account has been involved in a breach
+- Email Checker: Monitors whether your email account has been involved in a leak

-- Credit Card Checker: Finds out if someone has stolen your credit card number due to a breach
+- Credit Card Checker: Finds out if someone has stolen your credit card number due to a leak

 - Password Checker: Verifies if you have used a password currently in circulation on the dark web